Reducing time to trust in competitive Fortnite

 Design Decisions

 The focus shifted to accelerating trust.
-Gameplay clips were prioritized as the primary signal, allowing users to evaluate skill instantly.
-Autoplay eliminated the need to navigate deeper into profiles, making assessment fast and intuitive.
+Gameplay clips were prioritized as the primary signal, allowing users to evaluate skill.
+Autoplay eliminated the need to navigate deeper into profiles.

 The matching flow replaced open messaging with mutual interest.
-Instead of sending direct messages, users could express interest through a simple swipe.
-Conversation was only enabled once both players showed interest, reducing unnecessary outreach and making introductions more intentional.
+Instead of sending direct messages, users could express interest through a swipe.
+Conversation was only enabled once both players showed interest by swiping right on eachother.

-The discovery view was intentionally simple.
-Region and key performance metrics were visible, but secondary to gameplay clips.
-The goal was to allow users to evaluate someone confidently within seconds, keeping the interface focused while still providing essential context.
+The discovery view showed region and key performance metrics, but secondary to gameplay clips.
+The goal was to allow users to evaluate someones real performance within seconds while still providing additional context.

 MatchFN introduced a structured matching system.
 Profiles focused on gameplay clips and competitive preferences.
 A video-first feed enabled quick evaluation, and conversation was unlocked only after mutual interest was confirmed.